tincan-linux/tincan-linux.github.io/site/install/hard.md

 === Set repo search path $[021]

-Arc has a configuration file at /etc/arc.toml that allows you to set several options, including the repo search path.
+Moss has a configuration file at /etc/moss.toml that allows you to set several options, including the repo search path.
 By default this includes the directories '/var/repo/core' and '/var/repo/extra'.

-First, make sure that /etc/arc.toml exists.
+First, make sure that /etc/moss.toml exists.
 If not, create it:

 --------------------------------------------------------------------------------

-# List of repositories that arc should search for packages.
+# List of repositories that moss should search for packages.
 The full path to
 # each repository should be provided.
 path = [
     "/var/repo/core",